zo0o0ot/regrettable-moments-in-gaming-2/content/posts/valheim-troll.md

 {{< youtube id="7j899_GlOlo" title="A housewarming party should not include Trolls." >}}

 This originally appeared on Twitch, courtesy of TanookiZoot (myself).
-Thanks again for watching!